telerik/blazor-docs/common-features/data-binding/descriptors.md

 }
 ````

+At the bottom of the article you will find full examples.

-# Filtering
+## Filtering

 The filtering criteria for each filtered field is stored in an individual collection of [`IFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.IFilterDescriptor).
 To access the filtering criteria, cast each `IFilterDescriptor` to [`CompositeFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).

 The `CompositeFilterDescriptor` exposes:
 * [`FilterDescriptors`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_FilterDescriptors) property.
 This property represents another collection of `IFilterDescriptor`.
-To get the properties of each filter descriptor instance cast the `IFilterDescriptor` to a [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
+To access the filtering criteria cast the `IFilterDescriptor` to a [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
 Each `FilterDescriptor` instance gives access to:
     * The `Member`&mdash;The field where the user filters.
 Each filter descriptor describes also the `MemberType`, that represents the type of the field.
     * The `Operator`&mdash;The [`FilterOperator`](/blazor-ui/api/telerik.datasource.filteroperator) that applies.
 There are different operators depending on the `MemberType`.
 Read more about the [filter operators]({%slug common-features-filter-operators%}).
     * The `Value`&mdash;The user input to filter by.
 * [`LogicalOperator`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_LogicalOperator) property.
 This property can be either AND or OR.
-The logical operator applies between the filter descriptor instances.
+This property represents the logical operator applied between the instances in the `FilterDescriptors` collection.

 When the filtering is initiated, the `CompositeFilterDescriptor` properties get different values, depending on the filter mode: